The Albany Clinic • Jul 15, 2024

 Treatment-resistant depression is a type of depression that does not improve with traditional antidepressant medication.
 Ketamine infusion therapy has been shown to be effective in treating several types of depression, including treatment-resistant depression.
 Often, patients who have tried other depression therapies without success find relief with ketamine infusion therapy.

 Chronic pain syndromes can significantly affect a person’s quality of life.
+Ketamine infusion therapy is also used to treat neuropathic pain, a type of chronic pain that can be debilitating and difficult to manage with traditional pain medications.
 Conditions such as complex regional pain syndrome (CRPS) and fibromyalgia can cause chronic pain that is difficult to manage with traditional pain medications.

 Ketamine infusion therapy is also used to treat chronic pain syndromes.
 Research has shown that ketamine infusion therapy can help relieve chronic pain symptoms and improve overall functioning for several months to years after treatment.